BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 You need to specify at least two points to draw a line, obviously.

+**Do not use too long lines because they can be distorted by perspective.
+Use smaller line segments in a long line.
+There are helper functions available in `BABYLON.GreasedLineTools` for that.
+See the GreasedLineTools section for more info.

 #### **widths** and **widthDistribution**

 You can specify two width values for each point in your line.
-The first value specifies the width of the line above the line and the second below the line.
+The first value specifies the width of the line below the line and the second above the line.
 These values are not normalized so if you use a value of 2 the line will be twice the width at that point. *There must be exactly the same count of width pair values as there are points.*

 The `CreateGreasedLine` function uses the function `CompleteGreasedLineWidthTable` to fill the missing values, if any.
 You can use the `widthDistribution` option to set the method used to automatically fill the `widths` table.